fu4303/portfolio-amychurchwell/_posts/2020-04-14-raster-to-svg.md

 |![screenshot](/assets/img/posts/JPG-SVG/tolerance1.svg)| **1** |
 |![screenshot](/assets/img/posts/JPG-SVG/tolerance1.5.svg)| **1.5**|

 As we can see, it is never quite a _perfect_ match but Photoshop tries it's best.
 If you'd like to clean up the jagged edges you can use the **pen tool** to tweak the anchor points.

-I will not do this because I don't care. *shrug*
+**TIP:** To avoid this issue, make your SVG larger than the size you'd like to use in production.
+It will seem crisper at a smaller size.
+See [How to scale SVG](https://css-tricks.com/scale-svg/) by Amelia Bellamy-Royds.

 ## 3. Create a new fill layer. **Layer** > **New Fill Layer** > **Solid Color**
 It will ask for a color, black is easiest to work with in my experience.